MyKell069/Full_Stack_Java_Extended_4_1/java-fundamentals.md

 Some of the most common examples to demonstrate the concept of polymorphism are overloading and overriding.

 ### Overriding
 Method overriding is the practice of modifying a method that a child class inherits from a parent.
-This is done by implementing the method with the exact same signature in the child class.
+This is done by implementing the method with the exact same signature in the child class, but writing a different implementation.

 ```
 //Animal.java